JonoCX/jonocx.github.io/_posts/2021-03-29-ati-news-post.md

   - news
 ---

-Happy to announce my participation in the April [Alan Turing Institue Data Study Group](https://www.turing.ac.uk/events/data-study-group-april-2021).
-Looking forward to taking part and applying my knowledge in one of the challenges!
+Happy to announce that I'm taking part in April's [Alan Turing Institute's Data Study](https://www.turing.ac.uk/events/data-study-group-april-2021) group.
+I'm excited to apply my knowledge and expertise to a real-world challenge starting next week and looking forward to meeting the other participants and partner organisations.